-The objective of Robodemons is to simply traverse each level, defeat enemies, whist racking up a high score not visible on the screen (as a result of inconsistent programming), and beat a boss at the end of it; and when I say simply, I mean the game is easy beyond comprehension.
-In the third level, it is even possible to beat the boss at the start without even coming into contact with it.
-The fact that the high score isn’t even displayed on the screen also encourages incentive considerably less than any other game on the market at the time, and even back then, not many people cared about the score to begin with.
+The objective of Robodemons is to simply traverse each level, defeat enemies, whilst racking up a high score not visible on the screen (as a result of inconsistent programming), and beat a boss at the end of it; and when I say simply, I mean the game is easy beyond comprehension.
+On the third level, it is even possible to beat the boss at the start without even coming into contact with it.
+The fact that the high score isn’t even displayed on the screen also encourages incentive considerably less than any other game on the market at the time, and even back then, not many people cared about the score, to begin with.

 Controls – 10/10

 Since this kind of game was commonplace at the time, there shouldn’t have been a problem with it.
 Even so, I was glad to see that the developers got this aspect right at least.
-Not suffering from many of the same problems as many of the more challenging games at the time, including the original Castlevania and Mega Man, the controls are fluent and easy to get to grips with, and will cause no unnecessary complications for players willing to plough through the experience.
+Not suffering from many of the same problems as many of the more challenging games at the time, including the original Castlevania and Mega Man, the controls are fluent and easy to get to grips with and will cause no unnecessary complications for players willing to plow through the experience.

 Lifespan – 0.5/10

 Clocking in at about 20 minutes in total, this was overly short even for an NES game; and a late one at that, having been released in 1990.
 Side scrollers could be made to last at least an hour at this point, and for a game to last a fifth of that lifespan was and is unacceptable.

 The game’s story is extremely archetypical for its time, save for the lack of a damsel in distress.
 An unnamed hero resolves to defeat a demon king named Kull.
 It does have a small element of artistic value since it was inspired by the Divine Comedy, and the levels are supposedly structured in the same way as Dante’s journey through Hell, but the developers were never going to make the story stand out any more than what they needed it to, which at this time, was very little anyway.